 Nancy Durbin, PhD is a Professor of French.
 She teaches courses in French language as well as French and Francophone culture and literature.
 She specializes in eighteenth-century literature, but has research interests in many periods of French literary history.
 In addition to advising French majors, she also advises many undergraduates majoring in International Studies as well as native French speaking students on the Lindenwood campus.

-Chryssa Sharp PhD is an Assistant Professor of International Business in Lindenwood University’s Robert W. Plaster School of Business and Entrepreneurship.
+Chryssa Sharp PhD is an Associate Professor of International Business in Lindenwood University’s Robert W. Plaster School of Business and Entrepreneurship.
 She earned a PhD in Management from the University of Calgary in Canada and an MBA in International Management from the Thunderbird School of Global Management.
 Dr. Sharp’s industry experiences encompass aspects of marketing, strategic planning and cross-cultural communications.
 She has also been involved with developing programs to support small business exporting.
 Dr. Sharp’s academic interests include the intersection of organizational behavior and strategic decision making, corporate discrimination and the globalization of higher education.
 Dr. Sharp has lived in Europe and Asia and has travelled in over thirty countries.